Local, state, and federal laws

 - The preceding language says that a tenant can recover other damages under this chapter (presumably 5-12-080), and

-- Section 5-12-081 does not authorize damages (it simply refers to the method by which interest is calculated).
+- Section 5-12-081 does not authorize damages (it refers merely to the method by which interest is calculated).

 Under this argument, the tenant should seek twice the deposit for each violation that occurs.